dotnet/runtime/docs/design/coreclr/botr/vectors-and-intrinsics.md

 # Effect of usage of hardware intrinsics on how code is generated

-Hardware intrinsics have dramatic impacts on codegen, and the codegen of these hardware intrinsics is dependent on what knowledge of the target machine is available when the code is compiled.
+Hardware intrinsics have dramatic impacts on codegen, and the codegen of these hardware intrinsics is dependent on the ISA available for the target machine when the code is compiled.

-If the code is compiled at runtime by the JIT in a just-in-time manner, then the JIT will generate the best code it can for a given intrinsic usage when compiling tier 1 code, and generate functionally equivalent code when compiling tier 0 code.
-MethodImplOptions.AggressiveOptimization may be used to disable compilation of tier 0 code.
+If the code is compiled at runtime by the JIT in a just-in-time manner, then the JIT will generate the best code it can based on the current processor's ISA when compiling tier 1 code, and generate functionally equivalent code when compiling tier 0 code.
+MethodImplOptions.AggressiveOptimization may be used to bypass compilation of tier 0 code and always produce tier 1 code for the method.

 For ahead of time compilation, the situation is far more complex.
 This is due to the following principles of how our ahead of time compilation model works.